anadynamics/anadynamics.github.io/docs/flexibility.md

 ANA2 tctex.pdb -c adb.cfg -M modes_tctex -F frequencies_tctex
 ```

 We see a new flag `-F`, this points ANA to the file with the frequencies.
-Also, we  discarded the `-Z` flag
-because we don't trust the frequencies we have to be exact.
-These come in unknow units so we don't
+While Amber frequencies come in units
+of *1/cm*, when `NDD_modes_format` is set to `column`, ANA will assume this frequencies come in units of *1/s^2*.
-really worry much about the absolute flexibility indices we get, we just care about the comparisons we can make and
+Proper unit treatment is good, but we just care about the comparisons we can make and since both structures,
-since both structures, **lc8.pdb** and **tctex.pdb**, come from the same experiment, we can trust the frequencies
-to have relative meaning.
+**lc8.pdb** and **tctex.pdb**, come from the same experiment, we can trust the frequencies to have relative meaning.

 Let's run our **./step_1.sh** script:

 ```
 > ./step_1.sh
 LC8 cavity C
-Flexibility:  0.0682823876
+Rigidity:  14.4987643740

 LC8 cavity D
-Flexibility:  0.0666958518
+Rigidity:  14.9998844721

 TcTex cavity C
-Flexibility:  0.0740250804
+Rigidity:  12.3797292878

 TcTex cavity D
-Flexibility:  0.0713922904
+Rigidity:  13.2121455156
 ```

-As we said, the frequencies we're getting are not in cm^-1, which is the unit ANA expects them to be, so the
-flexibility index is not exact.
-But we can still notice the difference: TcTex1 has more flexible cavities and
-that could account for the lack of a regular expression of the SLMs it can bind to.
-Indeed, we were able to
+We can see that TcTex1's cavity is a bit more flexible and that could account for the lack of a regular expression
-capture this higher flexibility in MD runs (not published).
+of the SLMs it can bind to.
+Indeed, we were able to capture this higher flexibility in MD runs (not published).

 ### Addendum